Melissa holds a bachelor's degree in biology and is a plant and animal enthusiast with multiple pets.

 If you have a green iguana or another lizard that is having difficulty using the bathroom or cannot poop at all due to neurological disease, this is potentially a life-saving article that compiles the advice of some veterinarians as well as anecdotal reports from owners, including my own, that have aided in resolving this critical issue.

-This article will outline some steps that can be taken for iguana owners experiencing similar issues with their lizards that have worked for others and my personal anecdotal experiences that led me to discover some potentially imperative methods and techniques to allow my iguana to defecate.
-My iguana had been to eight vets in 5 months including a top veterinary college with an exotics and neurology department, so hopefully, this will save other owners money, frustration, and time.
+This article outlines some steps that can be taken for iguana owners experiencing similar issues with their lizards.
+These methods have worked for other iguana keepers, and I've found many of them extremely helpful in allowing my iguana to defecate.
+My iguana had been to eight vets in five months (including a top veterinary college with an exotics and neurology department), so hopefully, some of the ideas here will help save other owners money, frustration, and time.

 How Long Can an Iguana Go Without Pooping?